![]() | |||||||||||||||

 D) Subpart S, Agriculture.

 b) General Emission Limitation.
-Except as otherwise provided in this Section, no person shall cause or allow the emission into the atmosphere, of PM-10 from any process emission unit to exceed 68.7 mg/scm (0.03 gr/scf) during any one hour period.
+Except as otherwise provided in this Section, a person must not cause or allow the emission into the atmosphere of PM-10 from any process emission unit to exceed 68.7 mg/scm (0.03 gr/scf) during any one-hour period.

 c) Alternative Emission Limitation.
-In lieu of the emission limit of 68.7 mg/scm (0.03 gr/scf) contained in subsection (b) of this Section, no person shall cause or allow the emissions from the following emission units to exceed the corresponding limitations in the following table:
+In lieu of the emission limit of 68.7 mg/scm (0.03 gr/scf) contained in subsection (b), a person must not cause or allow the emissions from the following emission units to exceed the corresponding limitations:

 d) Exceptions.
-The mass emission limits contained in subsections (b) and (c) of this Section shall not apply to those emission units with no visible emissions other than fugitive particulate matter; however, if a stack test is performed, this subsection is not a defense to a finding of a violation of the mass emission limits contained in subsections (b) and (c) of this Section.
+The mass emission limits contained in subsections (b) and (c) will not apply to those emission units with no visible emissions other than fugitive particulate matter; however, if a stack test is performed, this subsection is not a defense to a finding of a violation of the mass emission limits contained in subsections (b) and (c).

 e) Special Emissions Limitation for Fuel-Burning Process Emission Units in the Vicinity of Granite City.
-No person shall cause or allow emissions of PM-10 into the atmosphere to exceed 12.9 ng/J (0.03 lbs/ mmbtu) of heat input from the burning of fuel other than natural gas at any process emission unit located in the vicinity of Granite City as defined in subsection (a)(1)(C) of this Section.
+A person must not cause or allow emissions of PM-10 into the atmosphere to exceed 12.9 ng/J (0.03 lbs/MMBtu) of heat input from the burning of fuel other than natural gas at any process emission unit located in the vicinity of Granite City as defined in subsection (a)(1)(C).

 f) Maintenance and Repair.
-For any process emission unit subject to subsection (a) of this Section, the owner or operator shall maintain and repair all air pollution control equipment in a manner that assures that the emission limits and standards in this Section shall be met at all times.
-This Section shall not affect the applicability of 35 Ill.
-Adm.
-Code 201.149.
-Proper maintenance shall include the following minimum requirements:
+For any process emission unit subject to subsection (a), the owner or operator must maintain and repair all air pollution control equipment in a manner that assures that the emission limits and standards in this Section will be met at all times.
+Proper maintenance must include the following requirements:

 1) Visual inspections of air pollution control equipment;